 Age

 Premiums increase with age, particularly for travellers over 55.
-Most long-stay travellers are younger Kiwis (18-35), which typically means lower premiums.
-Some providers have maximum age limits for long-duration policies.
+Many long-stay travellers are younger Australians aged 25 to 40, which typically means lower premiums.
+Some providers impose maximum age limits for long-duration policies.

 💊